 Day 4: Jarandilla

 Continuing on to Jarandilla de la Vera, you’ll arrive at its 15th-century parador eponym – a beautifully turreted castle palace.
 Here, stern stone walls, shaded courtyards and fortress towers are the ideal medieval springboard to such nearby attractions as the waterfall-dappled Olla Gorge and the Yuste Monastery, where Emperor Carlos V spent his final days.
 Closer still, the forests and shimmering lakes surrounding your hotel provide tranquil settings for walking, cycling and horse riding.
-And, in the evenings, return to classic regional cooking and perfectly paired wines.

 Stay: Parador de Jarandilla de la Vera (Superior)